tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_1_The_Pressure_We_Dont_Notice.md

 ## Article 2

-### SEO-Optimized Title: Beyond Acceptance: The Quantum Leap in Mindfulness – A New Era of Active Engagement
+### Beyond Acceptance: The Quantum Leap in Mindfulness – A New Era of Active Engagement

 **Article Body:**